Destroyer-official/Network-Information-Toolkit/README.md

 ### 🤝 Contributing

-🌟 Contributions, bug reports, and feature requests are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+🤝 Contributions are welcome!
+For suggestions, enhancements, or issues, feel free to create a pull request or submit an issue in the repository.

 ---

 ### 📜 License

-⚖️ This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for detailed licensing information.

 <div align="center">

 ---
 </div>